Understanding The Teenage Phase In Dogs

 Positive Reinforcement

 Positive reinforcement is an effective training strategy for teenage dogs.
 Rewarding desirable behaviors with treats, praise, or playtime encourages them to repeat those behaviors.
 This positive approach helps build a strong bond between you and your dog while reinforcing their understanding of what is expected of them.
-Avoid punishment-based training methods, as they can contribute to anxiety and in the long run.
+Avoid punishment-based training methods, as they can contribute to anxiety and behavior problems in the long run.

 Consistency and Patience